frank005/convo_ai/GUIDE2.md

-# Building Real-Time Voice AI Agents with Agora and Claude
+# Building Real-Time Voice AI Agents with Agora

-Building a voice AI agent that feels conversational—not like a walkie-talkie—comes down to latency.
-The traditional pipeline is serial: capture audio → transcribe → send to LLM → synthesize speech → stream back.
-Each hop adds 100-300ms.
-By the time your agent responds, you've lost the natural rhythm of conversation.
+The difference between a voice agent that feels conversational and one that feels like a walkie-talkie?
+Latency.

-Agora's Conversational AI Engine streamlines this pipeline.
-Instead of stitching together separate services for audio streaming, speech recognition, LLM calls, and TTS, the agent runs as a single real-time stream inside Agora's infrastructure.
-You provide an LLM endpoint (like Claude or GPT-5), configure the conversation flow, and Agora handles the audio processing automatically.
-The result: sub-second end-to-end latency that actually feels responsive.
+The traditional approach strings together separate services: capture audio, transcribe it, send to an LLM, synthesize the response, stream it back.
+Each hop costs you 100-300ms.
+By the time your agent responds, you've already lost the rhythm of real conversation.
+Users start second-guessing whether to speak or wait.
+The interaction feels broken.

-This guide walks through a playground application that lets you experiment with that architecture.
-You'll wire up Claude as your reasoning engine, configure different conversation behaviors, and test prompt variations—all from a browser interface.
-No need to build the audio infrastructure from scratch; we're focusing on the parts that make your agent useful: conversation design and LLM integration.
+Agora's Conversational AI Engine collapses this pipeline.
+Instead of stitching together separate services for audio streaming, speech recognition, LLM calls, and TTS, everything runs as a single real-time stream inside their infrastructure.
+You provide an LLM endpoint—Anthropic, OpenAI, Gemini, whatever—and configure how you want the conversation to flow.
+Agora handles the audio processing, the buffering, the synchronization.
+End-to-end latency drops to sub-second, and suddenly the experience actually works.

-What you'll build: a configurable voice agent that maintains context across turns, handles interruptions naturally, and integrates with Claude's extended thinking capabilities for complex reasoning tasks.
+I built this playground to experiment with that architecture.
+It's a browser-based interface where you can wire up any LLM, configure conversation behaviors, and test prompt variations without building the audio infrastructure yourself.
+This guide focuses on what matters: conversation design and LLM integration.
+The audio pipeline just works.

 ![Convo AI Playground Interface](./src/media/1.png) _The Convo AI Playground interface provides a complete control center for managing conversational AI agents._

-## Architecture Overview
+## How It Works

-The application follows a client-server-agent pattern.
-Keeping the entire processing pipeline within Agora's infrastructure delivers sub-second end-to-end latency.
+The playground splits cleanly into three layers: browser client, Agora's infrastructure, and your LLM.
+Keeping the audio pipeline entirely within Agora's infrastructure is what makes sub-second latency possible.

 ```mermaid
 graph TB